hanabi/hanabi.github.io/variant-specific/Pink.md

 ### Pink Promise with a 5's Chop Move

 * When a player performs a *5's Chop Move*, it is clearly a type of *Save Clue*.
-But the focus of the clue is unclear.
+But if two or more 5's are touched as part of the clue, the focus of the clue is unclear.
-* We define the focus of the clue to be the 5 that is one-away from the chop.
+* We define the focus of the clue to be the specific 5 that is one-away from the chop.
 * Thus, when a player knows for sure that a number 5 clue indicates a *5's Chop Move*, the *Pink Promise* convention only applies to the 5 that is one-away from the chop.
 * For example, in a 3-player game:
   * The variant is "Pink (6 Suits)".